polyipseity/information/special/academia/HKUST/ESST/occupational health/index.md

 <!--pytextgen generate section="ee35"--><!-- The following content is generated at 2024-02-18T15:35:10.884856+08:00.
 Any edits will be overridden! -->

-- _(most preferable)_→:::←hazard reduction or elimination
+- _(most preferable)_→::@::←hazard reduction or elimination
-- hazard reduction or elimination→:::←engineering
+- hazard reduction or elimination→::@::←engineering
-- engineering→:::←administration
+- engineering→::@::←administration
-- administration→:::←personal protective equipment
+- administration→::@::←personal protective equipment
-- personal protective equipment→:::←_(least preferable)_
+- personal protective equipment→::@::←_(least preferable)_

 <!--/pytextgen-->